mikewebbtech/mikewebbtech-hugo/content/series/intro-cyber-security/_index.md

   subtitle = "Digital Defence by Design"
 +++

-This series is based on course notes and offers my high-level overview of cybersecurity fundamentals.
-I examine core principles and activities that protect digital assets, from establishing core security controls to managing threats, vulnerabilities, and risks.
-This series should provides a good introduction to key concepts and application within a difined framework.
+This is an explanation series based on course notes and offers my high-level overview of cybersecurity fundamentals.
+It is not really a tutorial, this series should provides a good introduction to key concepts and application within a defined framework.